Gillo Pontecorvo: Early life

 In Paris, Pontecorvo became involved in the film world, and began by making a few short documentaries.
 He became an assistant to Joris Ivens, a Dutch documentary filmmaker and well-known Marxist, whose films include Regen and The Bridge.
 He also assisted Yves Allégret, a French director known for his work in the film noir genre, whose films include Une si jolie petite plage and Les Orgueilleux.
 In addition to these influences, Pontecorvo began meeting people who broadened his perspectives, among them artist Pablo Picasso, composer Igor Stravinsky and political thinker Jean-Paul Sartre.
 During this time Pontecorvo developed his political ideals.
 He was moved when many of his friends in Paris packed up to go and fight on the Republican side in the Spanish Civil War.

-In 1941 Pontecorvo joined the Italian Communist Party.
+In 1941, Pontecorvo joined the Italian Communist Party.
 He traveled to northern Italy to help organize Anti-Fascist partisans.
 Going by the pseudonym Barnaba, he became a leader of the Resistance in Milan from 1943 until 1945.

-He coedited the weekly communist magazine, Pattuglia, with Dario Volari between 1948 and 1950.
+After the war, he coedited the weekly communist magazine, Pattuglia, with Dario Volari between 1948 and 1950.
 Pontecorvo broke ties with the Communist party in 1956 after the Soviet intervention to suppress the Hungarian uprising.
 He did not, however, renounce his dedication to Marxism.

-In a 1983 interview with the Guardian, Pontecorvo said, "I am not an out-and-out revolutionary.
+In a 1983 interview with The Guardian, Pontecorvo said, "I am not an out-and-out revolutionary.
 I am merely a man of the Left, like a lot of Italian Jews."